-As you will already know (or will soon find out), the South Coast is tough on all of its inhabitants.
-For our dogs and cats we’re talking parasitic ticks, fleas, tick & flea related diseases, snakes, porcupines, monkeys, dung beetles, wild boars, wild stray cats, KZN road rage and potholes, fighting stray dogs, sunny skies, beaches, fishermen, break-ins and indigenous plants to name but a few.
+As you will already know (or will soon find out), the south coast of KZN is tough on all of its inhabitants.
+For our dogs and cats, we’re talking parasitic ticks, fleas, tick- and flea-related diseases, snakes, porcupines, monkeys, dung beetles, wild boars, wild stray cats, road rage and potholes, fighting stray dogs, sunny skies, beaches, fishermen, break-ins and indigenous plants to name but a few.

 We might not be able to protect our pets against all these elements, but we can give them the best possible treatment if something does strike.
 Dogs and cats can have health insurance too… well, their responsible owners can.

 Pet health insurance is defined as insurance against the potential risk of incurring medical expenses.
 Such insurance is funded by a group of individuals, i.e. pet owners, collectively pooling a predetermined amount (called a premium), into a funding account (managed by a pet insurance company as a product).
 This funding account then compensates a policyholder at the time of need.
 It is important to note that pet health insurance does not prevent a pet from getting sick (more reserved for medical aid schemes); it is merely there to help cope with the financial implications if it does happen.